-A formula to improve your ability to estimate the genetic relationship between two parents
+A formula to improve the estimation of the genetic relationship between two parents

 GEDmatch has had a tool called “Are Your Parents Related” (AYPR) for a few years now.
 The tool is helpful and easy to use.
 Some have argued that this information shouldn’t be available to users.
 However, if the tool results in shared segments between the parents, a link appears to direct people to a genetic counselor.
 People using the tool have asked if there’s a way to see if any of your ancestor’s farther back were related.
 That isn’t so easy because there’s nothing built in to your DNA that can determine that.
 However, shared DNA between cousins who share those ancestors will be inflated and I do have another way to calculate very accurate probabilities for hypothetical relationships between the ancestor pair.

 As far as checking if your parents are related, your genome does contain the information necessary.
 You probably already know that, for each of your 22 autosomal chromosomes, you have one copy that’s fully from your mother and one that’s fully from your father.
 All one has to do is check to see if the two copies are the same for a significantly long stretch of DNA, which would mean that your parents are somewhat related.
 That may be a disconcerting idea to you, but if the matching segments are small, their common ancestors are probably very far back and it’s highly unlikely that you have anything to worry about.

 Kitty Cooper has already blogged about a way to improve the AYPR tool and perhaps the method is attributable to her.
 She includes an informational brochure in her blog, so if you’re here because you’re concerned about what the AYPR tool is telling you and you want to talk to a counselor, please visit her page and read the brochure.